HRLO77/CLImail/README.md

 # CLImail
-An CLI email client written in python.
-Currently only supports gmail accounts.
+An CLI email client written in python. _should_ support different email providers such as outlook, gmail hotmail etc.